VuNKhoi/AviationMap/docs/testing.md

 ## How to Add Tests
 - Add new tests in the corresponding feature folder under `test/`.
 - Use provider overrides and fake services for deterministic results.
+- Test that splash screen displays on launch and transitions to map screen after delay.
 - For integration tests, use the `integration_test/` folder and follow Flutter's integration test setup.

 ## Coverage